directus/directus/docs/guides/api-endpoints.md

 The `registerEndpoint` function receives two parameters: `router` and `context`.
 Router is an express Router instance that is scoped to `/custom/<extension-name>`, while `context` holds the following properties:

-- `services` — All API interal services.
+- `services` — All API internal services.
 - `exceptions` — API exception objects that can be used to throw "proper" errors.
 - `database` — Knex instance that is connected to the current database.
 - `env` — Parsed environment variables.